Diablo IV: How to Get Blood Moon Breeches – Best Farm

 What Blood Moon Breeches actually does

-Step 1: Farm it as an endgame Unique, not as a special unlock
+Step 1: Farm it as an endgame Unique, not a special unlock

 The biggest mistake here is pushing a difficulty that makes every run slow.
 Unique hunting is a volume problem.
-Ten clean runs at a lower Torment that you finish quickly are better than three painful runs at a higher Torment where you spend half the time kiting elites or reviving.
-Fast, repeatable clears beat theoretical max-drop difficulty if your kill speed collapses.
+Ten clean runs at a Torment you finish fast beat three painful runs at a higher tier where you spend half your time kiting elites.
+Kill speed wins.

 Step 2: Use Duriel as your primary boss target